-Mr. Ye Yuan has served as our director since May 2014, and was appointed to our board of directors by our principal shareholders, Ceyuan Ventures III, L.P. and Ceyuan Ventures Advisors Fund III, LLC, pursuant to director appointment right under our eleventh amended and restated shareholders agreement.
+Mr. Ye Yuan has served as our director since May 2014.
 Mr. Yuan has been the managing partner of Ceyuan Ventures since 2005.
 Mr. Yuan currently serves on the boards of a number of private companies, including Suzhou Elite Robot Limited and Beijing Magic Data Technology Limited.
 From 2003 to 2005, Mr. Yuan worked at the audit department of KPMG (Beijing) Accounting LLP and Latitude Capital.
 Mr. Yuan received his bachelor's degree in finance from University of International Business and Economics in China in 2002 and his master's degree from the University of Windsor in Canada in 2003.